 At the time of the award, the scholar must be:

-Scholar must be:
+Clinician-scientist Scholars must be:

 |MD: PhD Ratio||2:1|

-Scholar must commit a minimum of 9 calendar months (75% of full-time professional effort) to research and career development.
+Scholars still in residency training must commit a minimum of 6 calendar months (50% of full-time professional effort) to research and career development.
+All other Scholars must commit a minimum of 9 calendar months (75% of full-time professional effort) to research and career development.

 Scholars who have U.S. Veterans' Administration (VA) appointments may not consider part of the VA effort toward satisfying the "full time" requirement at the applicant institution.